 Lost Hills Union School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 3 was \$81,490.00.
-The estimated actual expenditures for 2021-22 Goal 3 was \$67,623.35.
-This this a difference of \$13,866.65.
-The substantive difference (\$3,759.72) was in action 3, Parent Resources and Training due to COVID restrictions the majority of parent trainings were held virtually; electronic resources were used rather than purchasing hard copies and materials.
-The substantive difference (\$3,167.02) was in action 4, Interpretation/Translation due to the number of teachers who speak Spanish and were able to communicate with families without the need for translators.
-Additionally, classified employees who translated this year, selected to earn Comp Time when conducting duties outside of their regular work time.
-Lastly, the substantive difference (\$5,673.45) was in action 5, Childcare and Snacks for Parent Meetings, due to post meetings bein conducted virtually childcare and snacks were not necessary.
+The total budgeted for the 2022-23 LCAP Goal 3 was \$101,287.00.
+The estimated actual expenditures for 2022-23 Goal 3 was \$76,048.13.
+This is a difference of \$25,238.87.00.
+The substantive difference (\$14,722.55) was in action 3, Parent Resources and Training.
+We partnered with PIQE to provide two courses to our parents.
+However, we used other local, one time funding to cover the \$24,000 cost for both courses.
+The substantive difference (\$1,004.19) was in action 4, Interpretation/translation.
+Interpretation and translation were provided at all parent-teacher conferences, Back to School Night, Open House and other meetings.
+However many paraprofessionals opted for comp time rather than pay for their services.
+Lastly, The substantive difference (\$2,897.77) was in Action 6, Parent Recognitions for Parental Involvement due the use of other local one time funding available.